JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 To initialize `AppDatabase`, pass an `SqlDriver` instance to it.
 SQLDelight provides multiple platform-specific implementations of the SQLite driver, so you need to create them for each platform separately.
 You can do this by using [expected and actual declarations](multiplatform-connect-to-apis.md).

+> Expected and actual classes are in [Beta](components-stability.md).
+> They are almost stable, but migration steps may be required in the future.
+> We'll do our best to minimize any further changes for you to make.
+>
+{type="warning"}

 1. Create an abstract factory for database drivers.
 To do this, in `shared/src/commonMain/kotlin`, create the `com.jetbrains.handson.kmm.shared.cache` package and the `DatabaseDriverFactory` class inside it: